Changes to Wisconsin ETF Disability Benefits Programs in the New Year

 If you are a public employee suffering from a medical condition that inhibits your ability to work, you may be eligible for the ETF Disability Retirement program.
-Contact Hawks Quindel if you would like arrange a consultation with one of its employee benefits attorneys.
+Contact Hawks Quindel if you would like arrange a case evaluation with one of its employee benefits attorneys.

 1 If your disability is work-related, you may still be eligible if ETF receives your application within two years of your last day worked.